How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 However, sadly, even such nice copy writing does little to explain why science just got political on us.
 To answer that, we need to quantify what’s at stake.
 Plenty must have been, to warrant such uncouth (at least from our perceptions of scientists) response.
 After all, there is a thin line between a march, a protest and anarchy.

 Now that we are here, what to do now?

 Going forward, we’d have to keep tabs on such terms as cyber-physical systems.
 We need to overcome our fear of artificial intelligence.
 Agree on such things as how to equitably use CRISPR and other genome editing technology.
 As well have an eye out for Kim Jon Hun, mind efforts towards a “two state solution” for Israel and Palestine.
 What of Elon Musk and project Space X?
 Augmented reality ?
-Uber ? and other contemporary issues in the 21st century.
+Uber ? and other contemporary issues in the 21st century?

-Why?
 We all silently acknowledge that the golden age of science might just be upon us.
 But we all are rightfully afraid of the power of these technologies as the fourth industrial revolution unfolds.
 Frankly, all these technologies can redefine personhood and what it means to be human in the 21st century.
 Some scientists are even talking about woolly mammals and unicorns and that is just damn scary.
-To better handle this, the same old “Let’s talk ” approach still suffices.
-But as we talk to chart our future as a species, let it be on record.
+To better handle this, the same old “Let’s talk” approach still suffices.
+But as we talk to chart our future as a species, let this be on record.
 The March for Science set the bar for science,technology and society relations.
 The gloves are off!